ClojureBridge/community-docs/docs/clojure/types.md

 - Advice to coaches

     Please focus on basic types here.
 There are other labs for data structures.
+    However, if the attendees don't know what is data structure, it will be nice to explain a little.
     Other types are optional.
 Probably, we don't need to care much about examples in other types.